What To Plant In October-Zones 1-10

 You’ll know it’s time to harvest your blueberries because they’ll turn blue!
 Don’t harvest blueberries before they turn blue.

-When blueberries are ready to harvest, they’ll fall off the branches into your hands without any tugging or pulling.
+When blueberries are ready to harvest, they will fall from the branches into your hands without any tugging or pulling.

 Flowers

-In addition to food sources that you can plant in your October garden, there are several flowers that can be planted as well.
+In addition to food sources, several flowers can be planted in your October garden.
 Flowers you can plant during the cooler Autumn weather include peonies and pansies.

-If you need some really good sturdy garden gloves, I love these: DIGZ Garden Gloves They come in different sizes!!
+If you need some sturdy garden gloves, I love these DIGZ Garden Gloves.
+They come in different sizes!!

 Please Check Out What To Plant Each Month: